opendatalu/datagouvlu-pages/pages/en/fact-sheets/dcat-ap.md

 ### Compatibility

 The main open source platforms for creating open data portals like [CKAN](https://ckan.org/) or [udata](https://udata.readthedocs.io) support the DCAT-AP standard.
-The same goes for geographic data portals like GeoNetwork .
+The same goes for geographic data portals like GeoNetwork.

 It is possible to check the compatibility of a DCAT-AP implementation using its validator: